Adirondack Land Trust

 - 6,535 acres of working forests supplying local mills

-Land trusts empower private citizens to work together to conserve land for public benefit.
+Land trusts are private 510-c-3 nonprofits that empower private citizens to work together to conserve land for public benefit.
 American land trusts voluntarily conserve nearly 2 million acres per year.
 Land trusts work with landowners and communities to conserve land by accepting donations of land, purchasing land, negotiating voluntary conservation agreements on land, and caring for conserved land in perpetuity.

 Many of the Adirondack Land Trust's goals are community-driven.
 That's why we worked with Essex and Clinton counties as they established their own farmland protection programs to encourage landowners to make long-term commitments to agriculture.
 With these programs in place, the counties are eligible for state funds to protect farmland.
 Since the 1980s, ALT and the counties have worked together to protect thousands of acres of privately owned farmland.